-122. The right of amendment is considered as a tool par excellence of the discussion of the draft texts within the commissions or the plenary session of the Assembly.
-It won't usually be allowed during the general discussions of the draft law the purposes of which are to discuss the principal outline of the text.
+123. The right of amendment is considered as a tool par excellence of the discussion of the draft texts within the commissions or the plenary session of the Assembly.
+It will not usually be allowed during the general discussions of the draft law, the purposes of which are to discuss the principal outline of the text.

-123. Moreover, the exercise of the right of amendment should not disturb the efforts to tighten the legislative process.
-To that end, many Parliaments refuse any amendment which would challenge earlier decisions acquired during the parliamentarian deliberations.
+124. Moreover, the exercise of the right of amendment should not disturb the efforts to tighten the legislative process.
+To that end, many Parliaments refuse any amendment which would challenge earlier decisions reached during the parliamentary deliberations.23